Starting up in business

 Whatever the means of security pledged, it should be carefully considered and advice sought.

 How we can help

-If you are starting, or have recently started a business in the Colchester area we, at Elizabeth Burden, can help you to plan and answer any questions you may have.
+If you are starting, or have recently started a business in the Colchester area we, at Elizabeth Burden would welcome the opportunity to assist you in formulating a business plan and raising finance.